-(8.1) The abstraction of ground or surface water for industrial or commercial purposes be abstracted, or sourced.
+- (8.1) The abstraction of ground or surface water for industrial or commercial purposes - Operational activities may require that ground and surface water will need to be abstracted, or sourced.
 Should a borehole be drilled the relevant permit should be acquired from the MAWLR (Ministry of Agriculture, Water and Land Reform).